Deadside is a hardcore multiplayer shooter with survival elements. Post-Apocalypse, PvP, PvE, open world, realistic weapons, craft, base building.

 - Base raiding: bases have an “online-only” raid system.
 If you kill other players and they have a base, they might drop a raid token.
 This token, when activated, shows everyone on the server the location of the base, and it’s raidable for an hour.

-So I’ve given Deadside a shot a couple of times and, while it’s not for me, I haven’t quite decided how I feel about it as of yet.
-I think first and foremost, it’s always been really hard for me to use a less refined/advanced version of a product/game/etc after using a “better version”.
-So after spending most of my time within modded DayZ servers and SCUM, it’s hard to kinda take that step down into the (to me) less refined UI/mechanics/gameplay feel of Deadside.
-Some other examples; loot being placed out in Deadside felt fairly gimmicky with the glow/highlight aspect, sometimes painted assets (like trash or jeans on the floor) looked intractable but weren’t.
-Cars/houses/containers felt clunky & like pointless filler since there wasn’t any engagement/interaction/depth to them.
-Huge swaths of foliage could be run through, but then oddly some of the branches of a group of trees would be solid.
-My stats (water/food) seemed pretty boundless and my health regenerated fairly quickly- but these could be due to mods on the server(s) I was frequenting?
+Some other examples; loot placed out in Deadside felt somewhat gimmicky with the glow/highlight aspect and sometimes painted assets (like trash or jeans on the floor) looked intractable but weren’t.
+Cars/houses/containers felt clunky & like pointless filler since they lacked engagement/interaction/depth.
+Vast swaths of foliage could be run through, but oddly, some branches of a group of trees would be solid.
+My stats (water/food) seemed pretty boundless, and my health regenerated reasonably quickly- but these could be due to mods on the server(s) I was frequenting.